-The transmission oil level should be checked before each ride.
-In addition, the transmission oil must be changed at the intervals specified in the periodic maintenance and lubrication chart.
+The engine oil level should be checked before each ride.
+In addition, the oil must be changed and the oil filter element must be replaced at the intervals specified in the periodic maintenance and lubrication chart.

-To check the transmission oil level
+To check the engine oil level